AmpersandTarski/documentation/syntax/interface.md

   ]
 ```

-Notice the following features:
+To understand this interface, take notice of the following features:

+1. The name of this interface is `Person`.
+It follows keyword `INTERFACE`.
+The interface expression of this interface is `I[Person]`.
+It follows the colon behind the name `Person`.
+2. The interface applies to any atom from the _domain of the interface expression_.
+In this example, that would be any atom of type `Person`.
+Let us call this atom `THIS`.
+In the example, `THIS` is `"J. Lovell"`.
+3. Each pair in the interface expression with `THIS` on the left gets one box in the user interface on your screen.
+In this example, there is but one of such pairs in `I[Person]`.
+That pair is  <`"J. Lovell"`, `"J. Lovell"`>.
+As a result this interface contains one sub-interface.
+The sub-interface applies to the right element of the pair it obtained from the interface expression.
+That is `"J. Lovell"` again, in this example.
-1. The labels "Name", "Status", "Email", and "Works with" correspond to field names in the user interface.
+4. The labels "Name", "Status", "Email", and "Works with" correspond to field names in the user interface.
-2. Each expression at the right of the semicolon specifies which data is presented in the field.
+5. Each expression at the right of the semicolon specifies which data is presented in the field.
 For this reason it is called the _field expression_ for that field.
 The field expression is evaluated with the root atom on the left.
 All atoms at the right are displayed in the field.
-3. The interface is subject to type checking.
+6. The interface is subject to type checking.
 The following relations provide an example for getting a type-correct interface:

 ```
 RELATION personName :: Person * PersonName [UNI]